jewelmoradi/OS-lab/README.md

-OS lab 4rd homework: download manager
+# OS lab 4th assignment

+A download manager (similar to IDM) that works with threading.